 Disruption is the dream of young, hungry companies and the dread of the Establishment.
 Businesses face it every day.
 Many learn to disrupt themselves in order to remain relevant in the years ahead.
 Cloud computing technologies are allowing them to do just that.

-Nowhere is disruption more fiercely sought after than in the financial sector, which has become saturated with new contenders that have harnessed the cloud to redefine banking.
+Nowhere is disruption more fiercely sought after than in the financial sector, which has become saturated with new contenders that have harnessed hybrid cloud to redefine banking.
 Seems like everyone wants a piece of the financial services pie – even Apple, Google and Facebook announced financial ventures within the past year.
 As banking giants scramble and throw billions into going digital to keep market share, consumer and commercial dollars are up for grabs to the boldest, brightest innovators that can prove their worth.

 Warba Bank: Upwardly Mobile Innovation